KingsleyAmankwah/Angular-Advanced-Concepts/README.md

 - Learn about combining multiple streams
 - Hands-on: Building a reactive chip input

-## Week 2: State Management with NgRx
+## Week 2: State Management with NgRx or Services

 ### Day 1: Understanding State Management

 - Discuss the need for state management
-- Introduction to NgRx and its core principles
+- Introduction to NgRx and Services and its core principles

 ### Day 2: Actions, Reducers, and Store